basifat/simplecontent/03-content-style-guide.md

 Good:

-*You can use a web browser (like Chrome, Safari, or Edge) to access web sites on the internet*
+*You can use a web browser (like Chrome, Safari, or Edge) to access websites on the internet*

 Bad:

-*We can use our web browsers (like Chrome, Safari, or Edge) to access web sites on the internet.*
+*We can use our web browsers (like Chrome, Safari, or Edge) to access websites on the internet.*

 ### Use Conversational, Business-Appropriate Language